 9. Use The Recommended Ink

 The expensive rates of refill cartridges might force you into buying cheap and low-quality cartridges.
 However, you should never compromise on the quality of your toner or ink cartridges.
-Investing in branded, good-quality cartridges are worth your money as it helps to keep the working condition of your printer.
+Investing in branded, good-quality cartridges is worth your money as it helps to keep the working condition of your printer.

 Inkjets of inferior quality will result in poor printing and low-quality cartridges will have a strong effect on the printer hardware.
 Eventually, you may end up having faded and blotchy printouts using these low-cost cartridges.
 Always buy the branded cartridges recommended by the manufacturer or company.